cogini/elixir-deploy-template/README.md

 ## Database

 Most apps use a database.
-The Ansible playbooks create the database for you on the build server, assuming everything is running on the same server.
+The Ansible playbook `playbooks/setup-db.yml` creates the database for you.

 Whenever you change the db schema, you need to run migrations on the server.